 EPA Region 10 recommends that a value of one-half the detection limit be used for nondetected concentrations in soil and groundwater to calculate the exposure point concentration if the detection limit is equal to or less than the maximum detected concentration.
-For nondetected concentrations with a detection limit greater than the maximum detected concentration, but less than twice the maximum detected concentration, the nondetected data point would be replaced with a surrogate concentration equal to one-half the maximum detected concentration.
-For nondetected concentrations with a detection limit equal to or greater than twice the maximum detected concentration, the nondetected data point would be replaced with a surrogate concentration equal to the maximum detected concentration.
+For nondetected concentrations with a detection limit greater than the maximum detected concentration, but less than twice the maximum detected concentration, the nondetected data point would be replaced with a surrogate concentration equal to onehalf the maximum detected concentration.
+For nondetected concentrations with a detection limit equal to or greater than twice the maximum detected concentration data point would be replaced with a surrogate concentration, the nondetected data point would be replaced with a surrogate concentration, the nondetected data point would be replaced with a surrogate concentration equal to the maximum detected concentration.
 This conservative approach is intended to avoid underestimating exposure point concentrations for chemicals that are potentially present but are masked by high detection limits.
 However, elevated detection limits were generally not an issue for the data sets for WQFS, EQFS, and Remedial Area 1A.